 - Last 1 Chrome Android versions

 Is Gutenberg a Plugin?

 Yes, Gutenberg is still a plugin for WordPress.
-But, after releasing WordPress 5.0, Gutenberg is merged with WordPress core.
+But, after releasing WordPress 5.0, Gutenberg merged with WordPress core.
 So, you don’t need to install this plugin separately anymore.
-You will get access to Gutenberg after installing the WordPress 5.0 or the later version automatically.
+You will get access to Gutenberg after installing WordPress 5.0 or the later version automatically.